Choosing a SMART Recovery Program

 How Does SMART Recovery Work?

-According to a study published in the Journal of Groups in Addiction & Recovery the SMART Recovery program is an alternative to Alcoholics Anonymous (AA) that centers on self-empowerment.
+According to a study published in the Journal of Groups in Addiction & Recovery, the SMART Recovery program is an alternative to Alcoholics Anonymous (AA) that centers on self-empowerment.
 SMART Recovery offers support resources such as meetings and discussions that provide information on how to stay motivated after getting out of rehab, how to curb one’s cravings for addictive substances, and how to achieve a well-balanced lifestyle.

-One encouraging aspect of SMART Recovery meetings is the fact that they view relapses as opportunities to talk about the experience and to get back up on your feet again.
+One encouraging aspect of SMART Recovery meetings is the fact that they view relapses as opportunities to talk about the experiences and to get back up on your feet again.
 Relapse is not viewed as a failure, so the individual experiencing a relapse may have a easier time returning to abstinence.

 Attending SMART Recovery may also help people address symptoms of substance abuse such as